f1729/map-science/readme.md

 - Use modularization
 - Consume an API

-Note: If you think that there are any topic that I should include, please open a issue.
+Note: If you think there is a topic I should include, please open a issue.

 ## Support